Pipelines¶

 );162072387000000000

-is the timestamp;- Measurements and tag sets are separated by commas; multiple tags are separated by commas;
+is the timestamp.- Measurements and tag sets are separated by commas; multiple tags are separated by commas.

-- Tag sets and field sets are separated by spaces; multiple fields are separated by commas;
+- Tag sets and field sets are separated by spaces; multiple fields are separated by commas.

-- Field sets and timestamps are separated by spaces; timestamps are mandatory;
+- Field sets and timestamps are separated by spaces; timestamps are mandatory.

-- For object data, there must be a
+- For object data, the

 name

-field, mainly for full-text search.
+field for full-text search.

 For more details on line protocol, refer to DataKit API.